 Kidepo Valley National Park

-By just hearing of the re-known Kidepo Valley, tourists think of the elephants, lions, kobs and much more wildlife, but then birding is one of the great activities in Kidepo Valley National park.
-CNN described the park as Africa’s hidden gem because of its scenic landscape that gave it a ranking as one of Africa’s best wilderness, the profusion of wildlife and unique communities around.
+By just hearing of the re-known Kidepo Valley, tourists think of the elephants, lions, kobs, and much more wildlife, but then birding is one of the great activities in Kidepo Valley National park.
+CNN described the park as Africa’s hidden gem because its scenic landscape gave it a ranking as one of Africa’s best wilderness, the profusion of wildlife and unique communities around.
 The haven, however, isn’t just home to the giants, bird species are sighted here too.
 It is in fact rated the second-best birding park in Uganda for it is home to over 450 bird species.

 When you opt to make the perfect choice to go birding in Kidepo Valley National Park, then here is what you should expect.
-To have a great birding experience, choosing where to stay in Kidepo Valley National Park and here Apoka Rest Camp comes in play as the best lodging facility to start your birding adventure as you watch birds migrate in the morning at a panoramic view.
+To have a great birding experience, choose where to stay in Kidepo Valley National Park, and here Apoka Rest Camp comes into play as the best lodging facility to start your birding adventure as you watch birds migrate in the morning at a panoramic view.
 At the edge of the camp is a small permanent water hole that attracts swallows and a variety of seedeaters including the Yellow-rumped Seedeater and is visited at night by the Four-banded Sandgrouse.
 Birding can also be done on the fringes of the Narus and Namamukweny Valleys.
 The silver bird and small bands of yellow-billed birds are frequent on the thorn trees of the open savannah.

 Nabajjuzi wetland lies south West of central Uganda in Masaka District (Lwabenge, Kyamulibwa, Kalungu, Mukungwe, Nyendo, Kimanya, Katwe, Kingo, Kibinge, Butenga and Bigasa sub-counties), Sembabule District (Mijwala sub-county) and Mpigi District (Kabulasoke sub-county).